 Please speak with the VBA.
 Call 1300 815 127 or email.

-Every supporting document that you submit with your application must be certified as a true copy of an original.
+Every supporting document that you submit with your application must be certified as a true photocopy of an original.

-A certified copy means a document that has been certified as a true copy of an original by a person listed in schedule 2 of the Statutory Declarations Regulations 1993 (Cwlth).
-Find out who can certify a document for you (PDF, 213.23 KB).
+A certified copy means a document that has been verified as a true copy of an original document.
+This is done by a person who is authorised to certify photocopies of original documents.
+Find out who can certify a document for you.

 To have a document correctly certified: